department-of-veterans-affairs/vets.gov-content-style-guide/word-choice.md

 e.g.                   | like, including, for example|
 eligible               | able to, allowed to, can    | Reword to use "qualify" instead. employ                 | use                         |
-enroll                 | sign up                     |
+encounter              | run into                    | "If you run into an error.." enroll                 | sign up                     |
 evaluate               | figure out, decide, look at |
 every (week/month/year)| each                        |